Hisyeo/Hisyeo.github.io/README.md

 # Hisyëö

-A conlang (kokanido) designed to balance minimalism with translatability.
-Takes the core grammar of Kokanu and flips a few concepts around, adds a few new grammar pieces and doubles the word count.
+A conlang (kokanido) designed to reduce minimalism in order to increase translatability.
+Hisyëö takes the core grammar of Kokanu and flips a few concepts around, adds a few new grammar pieces and almost threefold the word count.